 Drug resistance is a major threat to health across the globe, raising the urgency for prevention through proven interventions including vaccination and access to clean water, safe sanitation, and proper handwashing.
 Each prevented infection is a case that does not require antibiotic treatment.
 TCVs, which can be given to children as young as six months, can play a major role in both decreasing the burden of typhoid and reducing the spread of drugresistant typhoid strains.
-A modeling analysis predicts that TCV introduction could reduce drug-resistant typhoid cases and deaths by two-thirds in Gavi, the Vaccine Alliance-eligible countries over ten years.3 By protecting those most vulnerable from getting sick, we not only keep children healthy so that they can grow and thrive, we also limit the opportunities for typhoid to spread and develop resistance to our remaining antibiotics, allowing treatment options to remain effective for those who do fall ill.
+A modeling analysis predicts that TCV introduction could reduce drug-resistant typhoid cases and deaths by two-thirds in Gavi, the Vaccine Alliance-eligible countries over ten years.3 Another analysis projects that TCVs could prevent 28,700 drug-resistance-associated deaths each year in children younger than 15 years old.4 By protecting those most vulnerable from getting sick, we not only keep children healthy so that they can grow and thrive, we also limit the opportunities for typhoid to spread and develop resistance to our remaining antibiotics, allowing treatment options to remain effective for those who do fall ill.
 TCVs are safe, effective, and available for countries to introduce into their routine childhood immunization schedules.